Alabama Survives in Win vs. Mississippi State Behind Calvin Ridley Heroics

 The play that kept the Tide unbeaten. https://t.co/FeZUQjAqXc2017-11-12 03:35:55

 Heading into Saturday, Georgia was the top-ranked team in the playoff standings.
-The Bulldogs were destroyed in a 40-17 loss against the Auburn Tigers, which opened the door for Alabama to claim the throne.
+However, the Auburn Tigers destroyed the Bulldogs 40-17, which opened the door for Alabama to claim the throne.

-This was just Alabama's second win of the season against a team currently ranked in the Top 25 of the playoff standings.
-The Crimson Tide haven't had a lot of chances to shine against marquee opponents, but Mississippi State was their opportunity to make a statement, and they ran with it.
+This was just Alabama's second win of the season against a team currently ranked in the Top 25 of the playoff standings (LSU).
+The Crimson Tide haven't had a lot of chances to shine against marquee opponents, but Mississippi State represented their opportunity to make a statement, and they ran with it.

 Considering both teams entered Saturday ranked in the top 20 nationally in scoring defense, it seemed like this would be a low-scoring slugfest.